bonninr/rusty-pipes/readme.md

           Select an audio device by name
       --audio-buffer-frames <NUM_FRAMES>
-          Audio buffer size in frames (lower values reduce latency but may cause glitches) [default: 512] --tui
+          Audio buffer size in frames (lower values reduce latency but may cause glitches) [default: 512] --preload-frames <NUM_PRELOAD_FRAMES>
+          How many audio frames to pre-load for each pipe's samples (uses RAM, prevents buffer underruns) --tui
           Run in terminal UI (TUI) mode as a fallback -h, --help